kumahq/kuma/docs/madr/decisions/042-tcp-grpc-probe.md

 While we provided annotations for users to customize whether they want to enable the Virtual Probe feature and on which port do they want to expose the Virtual Probe listener, the current design actually does not require the user to customize these items and the probes can be translated automatically and transparently.

 The following example demonstrates how HTTP probes are handled in current implementation.

-Two probes are both handled by the Virtual Probe listener on port 19000:
+The original Pod:

 [inject.14.input.yaml](https://github.com/kumahq/kuma/blob/master/pkg/plugins/runtime/k8s/webhooks/injector/testdata/inject.14.input.yaml)